MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/trad-vs-modern-intranet.md

 What makes modernizing your intranet worth the effort:

-- **Move at the speed of your business** - display content dynamically using flexible designs that scale as your business grows.
+- **Move at the speed of your business**: Display content dynamically using flexible designs that scale as your business grows.

-- **Meet employees where they are** - target relevant content to specific viewers on any device.
+- **Meet employees where they are**: Target relevant content to specific viewers on any device.

-- **Reduce the cost of technical resources** - security, permissions, sharing, and other governance components can be centrally managed across Microsoft 365 apps.
+- **Reduce the cost of technical resources**: Security, permissions, sharing, and other governance components can be centrally managed across Microsoft 365 apps.

-- **Improves the likelihood of intranet success** - viewers are more likely to use the intranet when content is relevant, easy to navigate, and mobile.
+- **Improves the likelihood of intranet success**: Viewers are more likely to use the intranet when content is relevant, easy to navigate, and mobile.

 ## How to think about modern